-It reminds me to live and lead with the attitude of a child.
+It reminds us to live and lead with the attitude of a child.
 Children are dreamers with big imaginations.
-My grandkids remind me of that.
+Our grandkids remind us of that.
 They act like super-heroes who do feats but don’t settle for defeat.

 No one who achieves success does so without the help of others.
 I’d like to think I’ve had some success as a pastor.
-There are many people on whom I have depended to make me successful, none more so than Jocelyn, the other Rev. at REVwords.
+There are many people on whom I have depended, none more so than Jocelyn.

 She is my super hero.